Vinit-Chandak/COL632-Introduction-to-Database-Systems/Assignment 1/README.md

 4. /usr/local/pgsql/bin/psql test
 (You can export the paths to make this process easy)

+## The assignment was based on Baseball dataset.
+The dataset comprised of pitching, hitting, and fielding statistics for US Major League Baseball from 1871 through 2014.
-We had to submit only one file which can be found here:
+## We had to submit only one file which can be found here: